jaimieli/news/README.md

 This is a MEAN stack app utilizing the Alchemy API to retrieve sentiment analysis and an Angular D3 library to visualize the data

-Checkout the live app at http://news360.herokuapp.com and the a video demo at http://youtu.be/zcsiXmc83rw.
+Checkout the live app at http://news360.herokuapp.com and the video demo at http://youtu.be/zcsiXmc83rw.